erik33045/crypto-arguments/crypto-is-totally-fine-for-the-world-really.md

 [estimate 3](https://www.ledger.com/energy-consumption-crypto-vs-fiat): 100 TW/hr

-So, we're getting a back of the napkin estimate to around similar to Ethereum.
+So, we're getting a back of the napkin estimate around the same amount as Ethereum.
 Oh no, what do we say about this?
 Is the argument destroyed?
 Am I a bitter "no-coiner" who doesn't see the future?
 Read on to find out.

 ## The section where my argument is not destroyed

 Some things to keep in mind as we go forward.
 Banking infrastructure does not suffer the same exponential growth problem that crypto does.
-It is a high number, yes. but that number grows linearly at best.
+It is a high number, yes. but that number grows linearly at best, but nowhere close to the exponential curve the BTC and ETH have followed.
 This is the difference between something taking 100 years to go from 0-100 adding 1 every year vs taking 49 years to get there with exponential growth.
 (This is dependent on the growth rate which I put at 10%, don't @ me.
-If you want crypto to succeed, it'd be an exponential growth rate around 10% growth per year)
+If you want crypto to succeed, it'd be an exponential growth rate at least around 10% growth per year)

 See this pretty chart I didn't steal: